coderlupus/awsproject-nathan/README.md

 ### Why was it built?

-(Suggestion) The project was created as a practical exercise or challenge to consolidate knowledge in React, state management (`useState`), and the application of modern styling with Tailwind CSS to build an interactive and responsive interface.
+The project was created as a practical exercise or challenge to consolidate knowledge in React, state management (`useState`), and the application of modern styling with Tailwind CSS to build an interactive and responsive interface.

 ---
 ## ⚙️ Installation Instructions